Know your customer

 in a group, don't like feedback, using the rope, snow conditions, crowds,

 wild kids, the weather, the boots, all the hassle, or the waiting around.

 10 - Don't realize they could use instruction.

 People experience skiing through the personal sensations they have, which is part of the reason there can be so much debate about skiing.
-In broad terms advanced skiers love the sensations of speed, feeling the forces of turning, and the flow into the new turn.
-Powder and the park are other passions.
+Skiers love the sensations of speed, feeling the forces of turning, and the flow into the new turn.
+Powder, park, big mountain lines, racing, and moguls are all different passions.

 It is very creative how big mountain skiers will ski lines or the tricks park skiers perform.
 They get instant feedback just like a racer or mogul skier to see if their experiences match reality.
 As with many sports, the challenge is the mind body connection, can you actually make your plan happen?

 Home for Mt.
 Holly and Pine Knob Instructors